GholibjonMadiyarov/Bee.Timeout/README.md

 # Bee.Timeout
-A very simple way to work with the Timer
+A very simple way to work with the Timeout

 ## How use?